-When dealing with hazardous waste, there are many considerations, such as health risks associated with exposure and the cost of properly disposing of such materials.
+When dealing with hazardous waste, many considerations are involved, such as the health risks associated with exposure and the cost of properly disposing of such materials.
 For this reason, biohazard cleanup is usually excluded from most regular homeowners insurance plans and must be purchased separately in the form of a specialized rider or endorsement.
 The exact coverage details will depend on the particular insurer in question, so it is wise to check with your provider regarding any specific exclusions or limitations before assuming coverage.

 Does Homeowners Insurance Cover Biohazard Cleanup?